 Progress Report #1 for 20 Things On My Spring Bucket List

 - Make a batch of low-sugar jam with spring berries.
 Yes!
 I snatched up four 6 oz containers of fresh blackberries when they went on sale for $.88 each, and made Sunset Recipe's Blackberry Lime Jam, a super easy and super delicious refrigerator jam.
 It freezes beautifully, so I put one jar in the refrigerator, and the rest in the freezer to enjoy later.

 - Grill spring artichokes.
 Pending.

-- Eat breakfast, lunch and dinner outside once each month.
+- Eat breakfast, lunch and dinner outside at least once.
 In Process.
 Ate lots of meals outside during month one, particular during our week at Kiawah Island Resort, so I just need to be sure to keep this up over the next two months.

 - Make three new cocktails.
 Pending.